jacobsandersen/mediabox/README.md

     Finally, go to **Settings** -> **Profiles** -> **Delay Profiles** and press the wrench on the right.
 Change **Protocol** to **Prefer Usenet** and profit.

 7. Last of all, head over to [Plex](http://localhost:32400/web) and set it on up.
-This one is self explanatory.
+When you get to Libraries, create a Movie library pointing to `/storage/library/movies` and a TV library pointing to `/storage/library/tv`.
+After that, let the stack do its magic.

 # adding indexers to Jackett
 1. **Add indexer**